` Long Range Weather Forecast Discussion

 Dark Blue-6-8F or Great Below

-Below-normal temperatures are forecast across the northern Rockies into the upper Mississippi Valley.
-Anomalies could be near 4°F. Above normal temperatures are forecast for the southern Rockies eastward into the Southeast.
-Anomalies could exceed 8°F.
+Below-normal temperatures are forecast for northern California and the Northwest.
+Anomalies are expected to be near 4°F. Above-normal temperatures are forecast for the Rockies to the Atlantic Coast.
+Anomalies could be 8°F or more.

 PRECIPITATION